Keltie Knight: Career

 Since December 2015, Keltie has co-hosted the female-centric podcast series LadyGang with Becca Tobin and Jac Vanek.
-The podcast was nominated in the People’s Choice Awards for Pop Podcast of 2018.
+The podcast was nominated in the People's Choice Awards for Pop Podcast of 2018.

-On October 28, 2018, LadyGang premiered on E! with Knight, Jac Vanek, and Becca Tobin serving as hosts.
+On October 28, 2018, LadyGang TV premiered on E! with Knight, Jac Vanek, and Becca Tobin serving as hosts and executive producers.
 Guests on the show included Sabrina Carpenter and Ed Sheeran.

-Fashion

-As a presenter, Knight's outfits have been regularly featured internationally in leading publications.
-Following her appearance at The Grammy Awards in 2014, she was featured in the Netherlands edition of Vogue.
-Her popularity in the Netherlands continued, when she was featured in Elle magazine for the dress she wore at the People's Choice Awards in 2014.

-She has also been featured in the Spanish edition of Glamour in 2014, along with BELLO, People, Vogue Italia, Marie Claire, and New York magazine.
+In 2023, it was announced that "Superfan" a primetime music gameshow would premiere on CBS.
+Knight serves as co-creator, co-executive producer and co-host of the series with CBS Mornings anchor and former footballer Nate Burleson.
+The quiz searches America for the biggest fan of various artists.

 Personal life

-Knight lives in Los Angeles, California with her husband of nine years, music producer, Chris Knight and their dog, Callie.
-She was previously in a relationship with former Panic!
-At the Disco guitarist, Ryan Ross from 2006 to 2009.
-She is an avid reader and DIY’er.
+Knight lives in Los Angeles, California with her husband of ten years Chris Knight.
+They live with their rescue dog, Calle.